checkpoint-restore/criu/plugins/cuda/README.md

 * There's currently a small race between when a PAUSE_DEVICES hook is called on a running process and a process calls cuInit() and finishes initializing CUDA after the PAUSE is issued but before the process is frozen to checkpoint.
-This will cause cuda-checkpoint to report that the process is in an illegal state for checkpointing and it's recommended to just attempt the CRIU procedure again, this should be very rare.
+This will cause the CUDA Driver API to report that the process is in an illegal state for checkpointing and it's recommended to just attempt the CRIU procedure again, this should be very rare.
 * Applications that use NVML will leave some leftover device references as NVML is not currently supported for checkpointing.
 There will be support for this